-Instead of telling my parents, my instinct as soon as I got home had been to look for more information in our trusty 20-volume, royal-blue-and-white New American Encyclopedia.
+Instead of telling my parents, my instinct as soon as I got home had been to look for more information in our trusty twenty-volume, royal-blue-and-white New American Encyclopedia.
 I pulled out volume 19 (Topeka to Walter) and scanned its contents.
 Text and images merged to a blur.
-I could not turn the pages fast enough to counter the anxiety that was welling inside.
+I could not turn the pages fast enough to assuage the anxiety that was welling inside.

 Finally, I found the entry I was looking for—

 Etiology.
 Symptoms.
 Signs.
 Treatment.
-I could not comprehend how I contracted the disease.
+I could not comprehend how I had contracted the disease.
 Weighing only 110 pounds, I was thin, but I had always been underweight.
 If I had lost a few pounds in the last couple of months, it could have easily been from Fridays and Saturdays spent in the field during citizen army training.
-I had neither fever nor cough, and I could not recall ever having phlegm with blood in it.
-Could there have been a mix up in the hospital, which then led to me being given the wrong x-ray result?
+I had neither fever nor cough, and I could not recall ever coughing up phlegm with blood in it.
+Could there have been a mix-up in the hospital, which then led to me being given the wrong x-ray result?

 As I anticipated, it was my mother who worried more about the x-ray findings, her face ashen when I showed the result.
 My father just said, “Tignan na lang natin kung anong sasabihin nila bukas sa PGH.”
-Neither were doctors.
+Neither of them was a doctor.
 All I could extract from my aunts and uncles was, at best, medical hearsay.

 It was a long night’s wait.

-The next day, inasmuch as I tried to move along the physical examination queue with nonchalance, the yellow sheet I was holding would immediately generate an alarming reaction from anyone who ever saw the findings, be it a nurse or a student volunteer helping out with enrollment.
+The next day, inasmuch as I tried to move along the physical examination queue with nonchalance, the yellow sheet I was holding would generate an alarming reaction from anyone who ever saw the findings, be it a nurse or a student volunteer helping out in the enrollment.
 A muttering followed by a head-to-chest gaze.
 The indiscreet response was quite uniform.